 Before filing for bankruptcy, you should consider contacting a reputable debt counselor to find out if debt consolidation or debt settlement would help your financial situation.
-If you are eligible for debt consolidation, you may be able to not only reduce your number of payments that you are making each month, but also the total amount paid depending on what program Debt Relief programs your creditors offer.
+If you are eligible for debt consolidation, you may be able to not only reduce your number of payments that you are making each month, but also the total amount paid depending on what Debt Relief programs your creditors offer.
 Before filing for bankruptcy, it’s important that you talk with a professional to find out if you could benefit from any other Debt Relief options that may be available for your situation.

-By choosing debt settlement, you may be able to negotiate a deal or several deals with your creditors which could result in a reduced lump sum payment or a reduced structured payment plan schedule.
-By implementing debt settlement as an alternative to bankruptcy due to special financial hardships, you may be able to satisfy the creditors without having to goto court depending on the unique particular situation and hardship.
+By choosing a debt settlement, you may be able to negotiate a deal or several deals with your creditors which could result in a reduced lump sum payment or a reduced structured payment plan schedule.
+By implementing debt settlement as an alternative to bankruptcy due to special financial hardships, you may be able to satisfy the creditors without having to go to court depending on the unique particular situation and hardship.

 Liquidate Your Assets